mateenshaikh/ICScreator-browser-plugin/README.md

-# Official method provided by TRU
+# Pseduo-Official method provided by TRU

 TRU room bookings lets you download your schedule into an ICS.
   1. Go to [Room bookings](https://rbookportal02pd.tru.ca/portal/p/)
   2. On the left click my calendar
   3. On the right, click the three dots ⋮
   4. Select Export to iCalandar

+Current problems with this approach: only creates events for one week, title is the time (not the course).
+One solution is to use the ICS and build the recurring weeks manually (another possible exercise).
+Another is to use another tool that directly creates the ICS, as below.

 # ICScreator-browser-plugin